mtepenner/snorkel-tasks/java-fluid-dynamics-api/instruction.md

 * Return JSON with `velocity_profile` and `pressure_profile` across the grid.
 * Both arrays MUST contain exactly `grid_points` number of values.
 * Physics check: Pressure MUST drop along the pipe.
+* Physics check: Velocity MUST be higher at the inlet than at the outlet (i.e., `velocity_profile[0] > velocity_profile[-1]`).
 * Sanity check: Different inputs MUST produce genuinely different profiles.
+* Physics check: Higher viscosity MUST result in a lower Reynolds number and lower mean velocity.
+Higher inlet velocity MUST result in a higher Reynolds number and higher mean velocity.

 Get this unblocked so the team can automate their checks.
 Thx.